A melancholy visit to Helsingor

 Nearly the entire castle burned in a fire in 1629 with only the chapel surviving the conflagration.
 Even at this date, King Christian IV recognized the importance of not just the fort on the site but the castle as well and oversaw the reconstruction of the buildings.
 The entire project required nearly a decade and reconstructed the exterior of the castle without major changes.
 The same could not be said of the interior with the Baroque architecture replacing the original Medieval.

 As for old Holger, he was a legendary Danish warrior and knight in Charlemagne’s army.
-He first appears the Chanson de Roland, one of the principal works of medieval French literature.
+He first appears in the Chanson de Roland, one of the principal works of medieval French literature.
 The legend has it that he never lost a battle in his life.
 However, he got increasingly homesick, and finally decided to walk from the South of France and Emperor Charles’ court, back to Denmark.
 Upon his arrival he sat down and went to sleep where he remains to this day.
 He was later a subject of Hans Christian Andersen who wrote,

 Holger Danske sits in the deep, dark cellar, into which no one goes.
 He is clad in iron and steel, and rests his head on his strong arm; his long beard hangs down upon the marble table, into which it has become firmly rooted; he sleeps and dreams, but in his dreams he sees everything that happens in Denmark.
 On each Christmas-eve an angel comes to him and tells him that all he has dreamed is true, and that he may go to sleep again in peace, as Denmark is not yet in any real danger; but should danger ever come, then Holger Danske will rouse himself, and the table will burst asunder as he draws out his beard.
 Then he will come forth in his strength, and strike a blow that shall sound in all the countries of the world.

 Hotel Marienlyst in Helsingør commissioned a bronze statue of Holger in 1907.
 The sculptor, Hans Peder Pedersen-Dan, made a large plaster cast for the statue, the original of which now sits in Skjern in Jutland.
 The plaster cast was originally placed in the casemate at Kronborg but moisture took its toll and the plaster was replaced by the stone statue we now see.
 In the statue he is portrayed as a sleeping giant with his arms folded over his sword prepared to awake and do battle if the kingdom of Denmark is ever threatened.
-On a side note, Holger Danske was also the name of a group of Danish resistance fighters in World War II.

 Because I had to be back at the hotel by two thirty to muster for the bus that would take our group to the ferry terminal for the overnight trip to Oslo, my visit to Helsingør had to be rather brief.
 The ride back on the train was as easy as the ride out of town and the day passed without incident.
 My next report comes from Oslo.